Nexedi/erp5/product/MailTemplates/readme.txt

 Mail Templates

+  Note: This is a Nexedi version of MailTemplates, but not the official one.

   Mail Templates provide full access to Python's email package and allow the body of messages to be generated using Zope's Page Template technology.
 They work in both a Zope environment and a CMF